TheNewEconomy/TNE-Bukkit/Upcoming.md

       - All balance-related methods that involve the data-type will be deprecated for methods using the BigDecimal class
     - SQL
       - SQL-based storage will be getting a few table rewrites as I look to more efficiently store data for TNE
+  - Bug Fixes
+    - tne reload all fix
+    - fixed support issues for servers running on Minecraft 1.7
+    - fixed incompatibility issues with the essentials invsee command

 - Alpha 6.0 "Final Stages"
   - Rework shops to be more user-friendly.
 I want a shop system that isn't all command based such as the one we have now.
 More or less a more chest "friendly" version.